-In-Network Out-of-Pocket Limit Per Covered Person \$4.000
+In-Network Out-of-Pocket Limit

+Per Covered Person \$3,000

-Per Family Unit \$8,000
+Per Family Unit

 Out-of-Network Out-of-Pocket Limit

-Per Covered Person \$8,000
+Per Covered Person \$6,000

-Per Family Unit \$16,000
+Per Family Unit \$12,000

-Out-of-Pocket Accumulation.
+Out-of-Pocket Accumulation

-In-Network Covered Charges will contribute to the In-Network Out-of-Pocket Limit.
-Out-of-Network Covered Charges will contribute toward both the In-Network and Out-of-Network Out-of-Pocket Limits.
+In-Network Covered Charges will contribute to the In-Network out-of-pocket limit.
+Out-of-Network Covered Charges will contribute toward both the In-Network and Out-of-Network out-of-pocket limits.

-For single coverage, the Covered Person must meet the individual Out-of-Pocket Limit, at which point the Plan will pay Covered Charges at 100% for that Covered Person for the remainder of the Calendar Year.
-For two-member or family coverage, each family member must meet their own individual Out-of-Pocket Limit until the overall Family Unit Out-of-Pocket Limit has been met, at which point the Plan will pay Covered Charges at 100% for that Family Unit for the remainder of the Calendar Year.
+For single coverage, the Covered Person must meet the individual out-of-pocket limit, at which point the Plan will pay Covered Charges at 100% for that Covered Person for the remainder of the Calendar Year.
+For two-member or family coverage, each family member must meet their own individual out-of-pocket limit until the overall Family Unit out-of-pocket limit has been met, at which point the Plan will pay Covered Charges at 100% for that Family Unit for the remainder of the Calendar Year.

-The charges for the following do not apply to the annual Out-of-Pocket Limit.
+The charges for the following do not apply to the annual out-of-pocket limit:

-- Out-of-Network Emergency Room Copays

 - Pharmacy Benefit Plan Charges

-- Penalties for failure to obtain precertification of an inpatient admission
+- Penalties for failure to obtain Prior Approval of an inpatient admission

 - Amounts in excess of the Allowable Charge

-- Non-covered services.
+- Non-covered services